Nisha318/Nisha318.github.io/_posts/2026-05-31-container-security-starts-before-the-cloud.md

 ---

 Many companies have already made the push towards containerizing applications in their production environments, with Kubernetes as the prevalent platform for cloud-native deployments.
-The real challenge involves ensuring that they're secure from the start.
+The real challenge involves ensuring that their containerized workloads are secure from the start.

 I started this container security project series to fill that gap for myself.
 I wanted to learn not just how containers work, but how to deploy them securely at every step.
 Every decision about container image security controls, every tradeoff, every pipeline control, and every CVE became part of my process.